Tofaa2/framework/README.md

 ## Philosophy

 Framework is extremely bare-bones by design.
-The core principle is **everything is a resource** — from the window and renderer, to time and FPS counters.
 This gives you maximum flexibility and control over your application at the cost of verbosity.

 Something that takes a few button clicks in Unity might take 100 lines of code in Framework — and that's intentional.
 The goal isn't to minimize lines written, it's to give you full control over what happens and when.
 Down the line a scene editor will make common workflows less painful, but the low-level approach remains the foundation.